Carlisle County, Kentucky

 Carlisle County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 4,826, making it the fourth-least populous county in Kentucky.
 Its county seat is Bardwell.
 The county was founded in 1886 and named for John Griffin Carlisle, a Speaker of the United States House of Representatives from Kentucky.
 It remains a prohibition or dry county.
+Carlisle County is included in the Paducah, KY-IL, Metropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 199 sqmi, of which 189 sqmi is land and 9.5 sqmi (4.8%) is water.
 The county's western border with Missouri is formed by the Mississippi River.